Homeschooling: Religion

-Some parents have objections to the secular nature of public schools and homeschool in order to give their children a religious education.
+Some parents have objections to the secular nature of public schools and homeschool to give their children a religious education.
 Use of a religious curriculum such as Abeka is common among these families.
 In the United States, conservative Christians drove the movement to homeschool and made up the vast majority of homeschoolers until recent years.
 However, the percent of people who cited religion as the primary reason for homeschooling has declined drastically.
 In 2012, almost 2 of 3 homeschool parents did, while by 2023, the proportion dropped to just over 1 in 3.
 In a survey of adults homeschooled in Christian households, over half of respondents characterized their family as fundamentalist, and over 80% reported being taught Young Earth creationism as part of their science education.
 Homeschooling parents tend, in general, to lean more conservative than the general population.
 According to Texas Home School Coalition 21% of families in Texas chose to home school to insert religious or moral education.
-The Texas Home School Coalition also interviewed several families that chose homeschooling, and the Kim Family stated that they chose to homeschool because they are a Christian family, and did not want their children to develop false world views.

-In Asia, the majority of homeschoolers cited religion - Christianity, Confucianism, or Islam - as their primary reason for homeschooling.
+In Asia, the majority of homeschoolers cited religion – Christianity, Confucianism, or Islam – as their primary reason for homeschooling.